Cattail Plants by Leah Houghton

 - Leaves are flat instead of slightly rounded and are not spongy

-Materials: Cattails, raffia or other fiber/cordage, a 4x4 wood block form, scissors
+Materials: Cattails, raffia or other fiber/cordage, a 6-inch long piece of 4x4 lumber to use as a form, scissors

 1) Harvest leaves no later than mid-fall (late summer/early fall is easier).
 Wade into a marsh and cut leaves at base, leaving rhizomes intact for next year.
-Harvest ethically, they are an important food and shelter source for many creatures!
+Harvest ethically, by taking no more than one third of the stalks in a stand.
+They are an important food and shelter source for many creatures!

 2) Lay the leaves out to dry.
 When completely dry, hang up indoors to avoid mold.
 This step allows the plants to shrink before basket construction so the basket can stay tight instead of shrinking and having holes.

-3) Soak the leaves in warm water for 30 minutes or cold water no longer than overnight.
-Soak until plants are pliable and will bend without cracking/breaking.
+3) When you're ready to make the basket, soak the leaves in warm water for 30 minutes or cold water no longer than overnight.
+Soaking the leaves makes them pliable, so they will bend without cracking or breaking.

 4) Gently separate leaves from the round stalk.
 (Save the stalks, they can be used to make a sleeping mat!)

-5) Lay out the leaves so the thicker ends alternate with the thinner ends.
+5) Start the basket weaving process by laying out the leaves so the thicker ends alternate with the thinner ends (as shown in the twining diagram below).
 This way your basket will be even instead of chunky on one side.
-The amount of leaves depends on your basket form (square piece of wood, or anything square or rectangular around which you can weave your basket, we use 4x4 blocks that are about six inches tall)
+The amount of leaves needed depends on the size of your basket form (square piece of wood, or anything square or rectangular around which you can weave your basket, we use 4x4 blocks that are about six inches tall as forms)

 6) Weave the leaves in an over/under fashion to form the base of the basket.
-The weave should be as tight as possible, wiggle the pieces so there are no holes.
-These are called the warps.
+The weave should be as tight as possible, wiggle the pieces so there are nearly no holes.
+These leaves woven to form the base will be called the warps once they are bent upwards as part of forming the sides of the basket.

 7) Once the base of basket is the same size as your form, begin twining with raffia.
 Take 1 piece of raffia, and wrap it over one warp so the center is on the cattail and the two sides are hanging down in front and in back. -Twist the raffia so the piece in front goes to the back and the piece in back comes to the front.

-- Repeat around every warp, then around the basket a total of 2-3 times.
+- Repeat around every warp, going around the basket a total of 2-3 times.

 - Once finished, tuck ends down into previous raffia.
 (Avoid knots in basketry)

-8) Ensuring your warps are still damp enough to bend without cracking, set your form on your basket base and gently bring your warps up vertically against the form.
+8) While your warps are still damp enough to bend without cracking, set your wood block form on your basket base and gently bring your warps up vertically against the form.
 Rubber band or tie them at the top.

 9) With a new piece of cattail (called the weft) begin weaving over and under each warp.

-- When you reach the place you began, trim the tail and tuck it in to where you started.
+- When you reach the place you began, trim the end and tuck it in to where you started.

 - Repeat for each row, alternating where you begin so the pattern appears over/under and so the start/end points are spread out throughout the basket (avoiding bulky sections.)